botwiki/botwiki.org/content/bots/twitterbots/ESBcolor.md

 [![](/content/bots/twitterbots/images/ESBcolor.png)](https://twitter.com/ESBcolor)

-A bot that tweets when the [Empire State Building](http://www.esbnyc.com/) is lit up with lights other than the signature white.
+[@ESBcolor](https://twitter.com/ESBcolor) is a Twitter bot that tweets when the [Empire State Building](http://www.esbnyc.com/) is lit up with lights other than the signature white.
 Created by [Sam Swift](https://twitter.com/swiftsam).

 See also [esbnyc.com/explore/tower-lights/calendar](http://www.esbnyc.com/explore/tower-lights/calendar).